 - Then select 'University/College and Course'.

 Meanwhile, if you've decided to go to university this year and you still haven't applied for finance, you'll need to apply now to give yourself the best chance of receiving your loan in time for the start of your course.
-You can register and apply online (see GOV.UK above).
+You can register and apply online at GOV.UK.

 While it's possible you won't get all of your funding in time for the start of your course, Student Finance will do their best to make sure you receive some support shortly after you register.
 If you face a delay in your funding, contact your university to let them know.

-Susie King, head of admissions at Middlesex University London, gives her advice on how to navigate the Clearing process:
+Malathi Kanapathy, head of prospect experience at Middlesex University London, gives her advice on how to navigate the university Clearing process:

-- Don't panic if you don't get the grades you were expecting, you can shop around for suitable courses.
+- Don't panic if you don't get the grades you were expecting - you can shop around for suitable courses.
+You can also use UCAS Clearing Plus, which provides you with courses matching your profile.